 Modifying active processes

 If a process is not active, you can edit its definition as desired.
-However if a process is active, then certain edits are not allowed, and other edits will have no effect on the active process.
+When a process is active, then certain edits are not allowed, and other edits have no effect on the active process.

 To edit a process definition: